import copy

 additional feature during prediction.
 This is typically

-beneficial for time series forecasting tasks.
+beneficial and thus enforced for time series forecasting tasks.

 Returns: